 We Are Water Protectors was illustrated by Goade and written by Carole Lindstrom, who is Anishinaabe/Metis and is tribally enrolled with the Turtle Mountain Band of Ojibwe.

 The story demonstrated the importance of protecting our environment, traditions and community.
-Michaela Goade brings each page to life with sweeping landscapes, designs and colors that swirl and melt together.
+Goade brings each page to life with sweeping landscapes, designs and bold colors that swirl and melt together.

-One of my favorite parts of the book is on the final page, where Lindstrom includes “A Earth Steward and Water Pledge” that you can read out loud to your class.
+One of my favorite parts of the book is on the final page, where Lindstrom includes the “Earth Steward and Water Protector Pledge” that you can read out loud to your class.
 It’s a short poem that talks about protecting all living things, the water and the Earth by treating them with “kindness and respect.”